-Behavioral interview questions assess how a candidate acted in a specific situation.
+Behavioral interview questions assess how a candidate conducts themselves in a specific situation.
 They ask candidates about past experiences and have them describe how they handled a particular situation.
 Read this post to learn how to write a situational interview question.

 Why Do Behavioral Questions ‘Work’?